willigeiger2/willi-geigadora/src/pages/content/bio.md

 # Bio

-I was born in a small town in North Yorkshire, England, in the third quarter of the 20th century.
+I was born in a small town in North Yorkshire, England, in the second half of the 20th century.

 The first year of my life I remember was with a traveling circus in which my mother was the fire-eater.
-I think it's given me a lifelong love of spectacle.
+It's given me a lifelong love of spectacle.

 When I was a little older, I moved to Edinburgh, Scotland, my adopted hometown.

-I saw a movie called _"Star Wars,"_ that changed my life.
+Soon after I moved there, a movie called _"Star Wars"_ became a huge hit, and literally changed my life.
 Some of my friends wanted to be Princess Leia or Luke Skywalker, but I dreamed of creating those alien worlds and creatures.